mengbinhao/jack-note/docs/english/NPR.md

   > He seemed like someone that would be everyone's friend
   > That's way it was so shocking what came next
   > That still leaves a sense that there is still a lot that will never be resolved
+  > How do prosecutors want to set the table about what allegedly happened?

 - 2023.4.18